Cafeo-Group/CSD-Code-Sample-Dataset/README.md

 ## Notes

-* To extract the data repositories are cloned in *bare* mode, reducing storage the needed.
+* In order to extract the data, repositories are cloned in *bare* mode, reducing storage the needed.
 * The resulting database is approximately **1.5 GB** in size.
 * Most of the Jupyter notebook files use 100% of CPU resources for optimized multi-threading.
 * You can customize the `playground.py` file to get data from repositories without processing the full dataset.